GeoMigrata/dotMigrata/README.md

   characteristics. `PersonBase` is an abstract class defining essential migration properties, while `StandardPerson` is the concrete implementation with additional behavioral properties.
 Each person makes independent migration decisions based on their own preferences.
-- **FactorDefinition & FactorValue:** Define metadata for each factor, including direction (pull or push), normalization, and value range.
-Factor values are normalized for internal calculations.
-Each city has a FactorValue for every FactorDefinition in the world.
+- **FactorDefinition & FactorIntensity:** Define metadata for each factor, including direction (pull or push), normalization, and value range.
+Factor intensities are stored as ValueSpec and evaluated lazily for calculations.
+Each city has a FactorIntensity for every FactorDefinition in the world.
 - **PersonGenerator:** Module for generating large populations (10,000 to 1,000,000+) with randomized attributes using configurable distributions (normal distribution for sensitivities).